 - not to use the company’s property, information or opportunities for the Director’s own or anyone else’s benefit;

 - not to agree to a restriction of the exercise of independent judgement;

 - to exercise the care, skill and diligence which would be exercised in the same circumstances by a reasonable person;

 - to have regard to the interests of the members of the company, in addition to the duty to have regard to the interests of the company’s employees in general.

 At present the Finance Director also acts as the Company Secretary.
 The Company has plans in place to separate the role from an executive director at the appropriate time.

 The Audit Committee comprises Tom Quigley (Chairman) and Ian Pearson.
 Meetings are also attended, by the Finance Director as appropriate.
 It meets as required and specifically to review the Interim Report and Annual Report, and to consider the suitability and monitor the effectiveness of internal control processes.
 The Audit Committee also reviews the findings of the external auditor and reviews accounting policies and material accounting judgements.
 The Audit Committee normally meets at least three times in each financial year and has unrestricted access to the Group’s external auditor.

-The Remuneration Committee comprises Ian Pearson (Chairman), Tom Quigley and Oscar Leiva.
+The Remuneration Committee comprises Ian Pearson (Chairman) and Tom Quigley.
 The Remuneration Committee reviews the performance of the Executive Directors and makes recommendations to the Board on matters relating to their remuneration and terms of service.
 The Remuneration Committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.
 The Remuneration Committee meets at least annually.
 In exercising this role, the Directors have regard to the recommendations put forward by the QCA Guidelines.